el634dev/eztravel/README.md

 # eztravel
-> Site where people can purchase hotels, dining and see places to go based on their budgets
+> Travel agency web application where users can see different locations to travel to
 >
 <!-- > Live demo [_here_](https://el634dev.github.io/eztravel/). --> <!-- If you have the project hosted somewhere, include the link here. -->